 You are an important member of your care team.
 We encourage you to become part of the team and to work with us.
 Here’s how you can help:

-- Speak up if you have questions or concerns.
+- Ask questions or voice concerns.
 If you still don’t understand, ask again.
 It’s your body and you have a right to know.

 - Pay attention to the care you get.
 Always make sure you’re getting the right treatments and medicines by the right health care professionals.
 Don’t assume anything.